 In this section, I want to include a rundown of really helpful tips from people I interviewed so that you can pick the ones that will most impact your life, as quickly as possible.

-• Work lots of overtime, at least until you save up an emergency fund amount (here are example emergency fund amounts).
+- Work lots of overtime, at least until you save up an emergency fund amount (here are examples of emergency fund amounts).

 Wow – I don't know about you, but I felt emotionally invested in reading each of these people's stories, quotes, and experiences with living paycheck to paycheck.
 I'm SO thankful they shared this, and hope so much that you got a lot out of it, as well!